 If you are a Canadian citizen, but also a citizen of Angola, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

-Automated banking machines dispense kwanzas only.
-Some ABMs in Luanda accept VISA cards, but only to withdraw kwanzas.
+ATMs dispense kwanzas only.
+Some ATMs in Luanda accept VISA cards, but only to withdraw kwanzas.
 Note that machines often malfunction or run out of cash.
 Debit cards do not work.

 Natural disasters and climate